 The Tsunami of New Dreams is a documentary about the human impact of the 2004 Indian Ocean tsunami in Banda Aceh.
 But instead of focusing on the casualties it tells the story of the survivors and their post-tsunami dreams.
 The outcome of this extreme natural disaster was an immense human tragedy and we learn that survivors of all ages could continue their broken lives only by moving on from terrible losses.
 Everyone found a way to rebuild their lives.
 The tsunami was so devastating that in addition to impacting the lives of individuals it also crippled the Acehnese separatist guerrillas and the Indonesian army, that had been fighting a decades-old war.
 Ironically a devastating tsunami facilitated a peace accord.

-The film presents unique archival footage and artistic recreations od tsunami-moments, in addition to the tales of survival and post-tsunami life of survivors.
+The film presents unique archival footage and artistic recreations of tsunami-moments, in addition to the tales of survival and snipets of the survivors’ post-tsunami lives.

 One of the survivors’ stories was so unique that we decided to edit some of it in the form of a short film.
 Ichiro and the Wave presents a unique and inspirational experience by a survivor who was fishing on a boat when the tsunami struck.
 Ichiro’s post-tsunami outlook remained positive and his matter of fact descriptions help to understand the step-by-step disaster scenario. bandatsunami.com/ichiro

 We also worked with local musicians and ethno-musicians to provide the narrative with a local flavor and perspective.
-Aceh star singer Rafly performs a minimalistic powerful rendition of Haro-Hara, a song of deep despair written in ancient Acehnese.
+Aceh star singer Rafly, for example, performs a minimalistic powerful rendition of Haro-Hara, a song of deep despair written in ancient Acehnese.

 Everything is destroyed, fallen into the lakes,